The finest architectural pavilions

 Located in the Brera Design District, this pavilion designed by Italian architecture practice Piuarch draws on the past to define the lifestyles of the future and expresses the values of tomorrow’s living spaces – lightness brightness and economy of resources.
 Its design eliminates the boundaries between interior and exterior, and natural and artificial spaces.
 Across all projects, Piuarch focus on sustainability, the interaction between architecture and context and the relationship with art, use of natural materials and a focus on energy saving.

-Ryerson University, Toronto, Ontario
+NEST by Ryerson University, Toronto, Ontario

 Adrian Chiu, Arnel Espanol, Henry Mai of Ryerson University in Toronto have contributed an upbeat pavilion to the Winter Stations International design competition that takes place each year on Toronto beach around the lifeguard stations – the seven Winter Stations were ‘riot-themed’ and each as colourful and creative as the next.
 The Ryerson University’s pavilion pictured is made of ‘modular cells that contain a weave of colourful webs’.
 The NEST pavilion embodies ‘ideas of comfort within a system of disorder and complexity’ and is playful, yet also provides shelter.
 The young designers were inspired by political upheaval, continued global uncertainty and making a statement with colour and form on Toronto beach.
 Now in its fourth edition, the Winter Stations Design Competition was founded by RAW Design, Ferris + Associates, and Curio, the Winter Stations Design Competition as a way to inspire Torontonians to enjoy the beach in the winter.
-Photography: Khristel Stecher

 Created as an exploration of classic architecture principles, such as form, light and texture, this ethereal pavilion was designed and built by emerging London-based architecture practice Studio Kyson.
 Headed by Scott Kyson, the architects worked on the pavilion playing with juxtapositions between solid and void, dark and light, and rough and smooth.
 Clad in Japanese Shou Sugi Ban charred timber and smoked mirrors that reflect the surrounding leafy setting, Kyson envisioned a demountable structure that can be transported from site to site.
 It is currently nestled in the lush gardens of the architect’s own London abode, but plans are underway for it to be transported to a more permanent home.
-Photography: Troy Hodgson of Darcstudio.
 Writer: Ellie Stathaki

-Diogo Aguiar Studio
+Garden Pavilion by Diogo Aguiar Studio

 Diogo Aguiar Studio’s ‘Garden pavilion’ installed at the Serralves Museum of Contemporary Art in Porto is part of a series of pavilions commissioned for the display of film in the exhibition titled ‘Live Uncertainty: An Exhibition after the 32nd Bienal de São Paulo’.
 The continuously curved pavilion constructed of timber planks is a shady cocoon for the viewing of a film by artist Gabriel Abrantes.
 The façade of the circular pavilion transforms from exterior to interior, leading visitors within from three different entrance points.
 Inside, there are two concentric spaces, one interstitial and the other central, that flow together and create a natural control of light into the space where the film is shown.
-Photography: Fernando Guerra

 Another pavilion commissioned by the Serralves Foundation in Porto, this pavilion designed by the Porto-based studio depA Architects is built of dark glass that reflects its leafy surroundings.
 The mysterious geometric form appears to float on a lake in the middle of Serralves Park, in proximity to the foundation’s contemporary art museum designed by Álvaro Siza and the art deco Serralves Villa.
 The mirrored exterior walls enable the pavilion to build up a direct relationship with its surroundings and become a canvas for its context.
 Its shape is lifted from the architectural plan of the Serralves Museum, echoing the hexagonal matrix of one of its central spaces, a shape that is also featured in the landscaping of the park.
 Inside, the pavilion is neutral with stripped back interiors and is used as a space to display video work by artists O Peixe and Jonathas de Andrade.
-Photography: José Campos

-The People’s Station
+The People’s Station by People’s Architecture Office

 Kwan-Yen district of Yantai, China

 A new cultural centre for the community, conceived and built within just three months with a pre-fabricated construction system, has arrived in the Kwan-Yen district of Yantai in China.
 The People’s Station is an event space and a base for exploring the historic centre of the town in which it is located.
 Wide open entranceways and light-filled events spaces welcome members of the community inside, while upstairs there is a lounge, bookstore, cinema and outdoor terraces on each floor.
 The organic and dynamic form is modular in appearance, with ‘portable appendages’.
 These ‘Tricycle Houses’ are event spaces on wheels that can transport the activities of the People’s Station around the town like satellites.
 The first event is an exhibition of the design work of the People’s Architecture Office, which includes projects that have informed The People’s Station itself, including projects such as the People’s Canopy, the Plugin Prefabricated System and the Tricycle House.
-Photography: People’s Architecture Office, Zhu Rui

 Martell Foundation, Cognac, France